 DAY 2: Iao Valley + North Shore Maui

 After your recent time travel via airplane, chances are you’re going to wake up earlier than normal.
 Make the most of your morning and head out for coffee and breakfast in the charming, historic area of Wailuku Town – we love the haupia scones and hapa latte from Maui Coffee Attic, banana pancakes at Tasty Crust and wai side poi bowl at Farmacy Health Bar – and head toward Iao Valley State Park, located just a few miles away.

-Take a couple hours to explore the park grounds, which includes a botanical garden, Iao Needle viewing platform, unofficial hiking trails and the flowing Iao Stream.
+Take a couple of hours to explore the park grounds, which include a botanical garden, Iao Needle viewing platform, unofficial hiking trails and the flowing Iao Stream.
 Nothing beats coffee with this view in the morning light.

 DAY 3: Upcountry Maui + Craft Tour

 It’s day 3, and it’s time to take your Maui craft experience to the next level by joining us for our newest Taste of Upcountry tour!
 After meeting up at the lush Maui Tropical Plantation for a sampling of locally grown and roasted coffee at Mill House Roasting Co., you’ll hop in our comfortable van for a quick, scenic drive to Surfing Goat Dairy.
 Here, you’ll feed local goats and sample craft artisanal goat cheeses, eat a farm-to-table lunch with a view, and continue your journey Upcountry to MauiWine for a private tour and wine tasting.